Edlward/EDSDK-cpp/README.md

-# Cinder-EDSDK
+# EDSDK-cpp
-`Cinder-EDSDK` is a [CinderBlock](http://libcinder.org/) to interact with Canon cameras.
+`EDSDK-cpp` is a C++ Wrapper of Canon's EDSDK, based on [Cinder-EDSDK](https://github.com/pizthewiz/Cinder-EDSDK).
 See Canon's [compatibility chart](http://www.usa.canon.com/cusa/consumer/standard_display/sdk_homepage#SDKQ7) for a list of supported cameras.

 ### FEATURES
 Image capture to memory or on-disk, camera keep-alive, simultaneous control of multiple cameras, camera connect and disconnect handling.
 It does *not* offer Live View support.